On topological graphs with at most four crossings per edge: Proof of Theorem

+In light of Proposition~\ref{prop:2-connected}, we may assume henceforth that $M(G)$ is $2$-connected.
 The \emph{boundary} of a face $f$ in $M(G)$ consists of all the edges of $M(G)$ that are incident to $f$.
 Since $M(G)$ is $2$-connected, the boundary of every face in $M(G)$ is a simple cycle.
 Thus, we can define the \emph{size} of a face $f$, $|f|$, as the number of edges of $M(G)$ on its boundary.
 We will keep this fact in mind when analyzing some cases later.

 \begin{obs} The boundary of every face in $M(G)$ is a simple cycle. \end{obs}